Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Method

-Recent DETR-based methods~\cite{lei2021detecting,moon2023query,yang2024task} replace hand-crafted components with learnable positional queries to predict target moments.
-These positional queries, representing a set of learnable referential search areas, are initialized as random learnable embeddings in the previous methods~\cite{moon2023query,yang2024task,xiao2023bridging}.
-However, due to the lack of task-related guidance (\textit{e.g.}, categories constraints, spatial distribution prior, etc.) and the extensive variability of language descriptions, the random initialization of positional queries greatly exacerbates the optimization difficulty.
+Recent DETR-based methods replace hand-crafted components with learnable positional queries to predict target moments.
+These positional queries, representing a set of learnable referential search areas, are initialized as random learnable embeddings in the previous methods~\cite{moon2023query,yang2024task,xiao2024bridging}.
+However, due to the lack of task-related guidance (\textit{e.g.}, categories constraints, spatial distribution prior, etc.) and the extensive variability of language descriptions, the random initialization of positional queries greatly exacerbates the optimization difficulty and produces numerous overlapped proposals.

-To address this problem, we propose a Region-Guided TRansformer (RGTR), which adopts a set of explicitly initialized anchor pairs to replace randomly initialized learnable queries without explicit guidance.
-In our framework, we construct a region-guided decoder through anchor pairs to provide directive and diverse reference search areas.
+To address this problem, we propose the Region-Guided TRansformer (RGTR), which adopts a set of explicitly initialized anchor pairs as moment queries to replace randomly initialized learnable queries without guidance.
+In our framework, we construct a region-guided decoder through anchor pairs to provide directive and diverse reference search areas for decoding process.
 In addition, we introduce an IoU-aware scoring head to distinguish high-quality proposals.
-The overall architecture is shown in Fig.~\ref{fig:2}.
+The overall architecture is shown in Fig.~\ref{fig:2}a.